+Security

-§ 312.10 Data retention and deletion requirements.
-Security An operator of a website or online service shall retain personal Operators must take responsibility for safeguarding data collected information collected online from a child for only as long as is from or about their users.
-Reasonable measures must be taken to reasonably necessary to fulfill the purpose for which the information secure and maintain the confidentiality, security and integrity of data. was collected.
-The operator must delete such information using Such measures must also include practices for regularly deleting data reasonable measures to protect against unauthorized access to, or use within a reasonable time frame after it is no longer being used or is no of, the information in connection with its deletion. longer needed.
-Data Security, Confidentiality and Integrity Data must be stored securely, with sensitive data, such as personal information, stored separately from other data.
+Operators must take responsibility for safeguarding data collected from or about their users.
+Reasonable measures must be taken to secure and maintain the confidentiality, security and integrity of data.
+Such measures must also include practices for regularly deleting data within a reasonable time frame after it is no longer being used or is no longer needed.

+Data Security, Confidentiality and Integrity

+Data must be stored securely, with sensitive data, such as personal information, stored separately from other data.